rubocop-lts/rubocop-lts-rspec/README.md

 All releases of this gem are stable releases.
-We do not release new versions for every release of `rubocop`, as this gem is tied to [standard (Standard Ruby)][standardrb].
+We do not release new versions for every release of `rubocop`, as this gem is part of rubocop-lts, which is tied to [standard (Standard Ruby)][standardrb].
-A typical release cycle for a gem in the `rubocop-lts` family is roughly every six months, though eventually analysis support for an old version of Ruby will be dropped.
+A typical release cycle for a gem in the `rubocop-lts` family is roughly every six months, though eventually analysis support for an old version of Ruby will become impossible, because of limitations of RuboCop.
 When that happens releases of the `rubocop-lts` gem for that version of Ruby will (mostly) cease.
+For now though, at the end of 2024, RuboCop can still be used with code targeting Ruby v1.8.7, and newer.

 ## ✨ Installation